petervavro/react-coding-test/README.md

 Remember to use component composition and best practices.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run:

-### `yarn start`
+### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.